Blog

 Fortunately, there are other options

-If you think you are in the early stages of vein disease, you can choose to seek a consultation with a private medical provider such as the UK Vein Clinic on Harley Street in London.
+If you think you are in the early stages of vein disease, you can choose to seek an appointment with a private medical provider such as the UK Vein Clinic on Harley Street in London.

 We first help you understand the stage of your varicose veins and then offer objective advice on the treatment options that you may take to become varicose vein free.
-If you have private medical insurance with Bupa or AXA, we can help you understand if you are covered for the treatment cost.
+If you have private medical insurance, we can help you understand if you are covered for the treatment cost.
 If you do not have this insurance, we may offer a 3 month payment plan; you can see our pricing page for more information.

 Share Our Article